appveyor/website/src/docs/enterprise/configuration.md

 * Job parameters (JSON): `{}`
 * Is active: checked

-You may want to play with `ExecuteRetentionPolicy` first by scheduling it on nearest time possible and make sure you are OK with the results (right builds were deleted), then enable `PurgeDeletedBuilds` to finally deleted builds as this operation is irreversible.
+You may want to play with `ExecuteRetentionPolicy` first by scheduling it for the nearest time possible and make sure you are OK with the results (right builds were deleted), then enable `PurgeDeletedBuilds` to finally deleted builds as this operation is irreversible.